 Directive (EU) 2016/1164 - ATAD I

-The new regime of exit taxation for cross-border specifies when a taxpayer must disclose hidden reserves for transferred assets and include them in the tax base.
-It also sets out conditions when and how a taxpayer, who is required to include hidden reserves in his tax base, can opt for a tax deferral; the proposed amendment predicts certain cases where a five-year instalment payment is allowed.
+The new regime of exit taxation specifies when a taxpayer must disclose hidden reserves for transferred assets and include them in the tax base.
+It also sets out conditions when and how a taxpayer, who is required to include hidden reserves in one's tax base, can opt for a tax deferral; the proposed amendment predicts certain cases where a five-year instalment payment is allowed.

 Relating to the ATAD I actions in the area of interest deduction, no amendments are anticipated until 2024.
 Thus, provisions of thin capitalisation, determined in ratio 4:1 debt to capital, remain intact.

 Reporting obligation for cross-border arrangements - DAC6

-The main purpose of the TP Act provisions, which came into effect on 1 July 2019, is to increase the transparency of cross-border transactions and prevent the so-called erosion of the national tax base, where taxable profits are transferred to jurisdictions with more favourable tax regimes.
+The main purpose of the Tax Procedure Act provisions, which came into effect on 1 July 2019, is to increase the transparency of cross-border transactions and prevent the so-called erosion of the national tax base, where taxable profits are transferred to jurisdictions with more favourable tax regimes.
 The TPA-2L amendment follows the Directive almost to the line; the only local specifics are provisions regarding professional secrecy and penalties for lack of reporting.
 However, it is important for taxpayers to be aware that, in certain cases, even though they use an external intermediary, they may also be potentially liable for the obligatory reporting.